 As part of the programme Gender Mainstreaming in Government Agencies (GMGA), 58 government agencies and one organisation have been instructed by the government to integrate a gender perspective in all of their operations.
 The programme was initiated in 2013–2014 with a pilot phase involving 18 volunteer agencies.
 In 2015, the programme was expanded with 23 new government agencies and in 2016, another 18 agencies and one organisation with certain official responsibilities were added.
 The programme is scheduled to end in 2018.
 The web portal Jämställ.nu (English version: Includegender.org) serves as a platform for dissemination of the agencies’ results and experiences.

-In 2016, all publically funded Swedish higher education institutions, plus Chalmers University of Technology and Jönköping University, were given a similar assignment, Gender Mainstreaming in Academia (GMA), which instructs the institutions to gender mainstream all of their operations according to individually developed gender mainstreaming plans.
-The programme is scheduled to end in 2019 and the support is designed in dialogue with each individual institution.
+In 2016-2019, all publically funded Swedish higher education institutions, plus Chalmers University of Technology and Jönköping University, were given a similar assignment, Gender Mainstreaming in Academia (GMA), which instructs the institutions to gender mainstream all of their operations according to individually developed gender mainstreaming plans.
+The programme has been extended to include 2020 and 2021 and the support is designed in dialogue with the universities.

 Prior to the opening of the Swedish Gender Equality Agency, both programmes were run by the Swedish Secretariat for Gender Research on behalf of the Swedish government.
 The assignments were transferred to the Agency on 1 January 2018.